Understanding LSD and Its Risks

 Understanding LSD’s key characteristics is vital for recognizing its influence on the brain and behavior.
 These facts highlight why LSD is a substance of concern for both users and health professionals.

-The National Institute on Drug Abuse (NIDA) says that LSD works by affecting serotonin receptors in the brain.
+The National Institute on Drug Abuse (NIDA) says that lysergic acid diethylamide works by affecting serotonin receptors in the brain.
 This interaction changes moods, perceptions, and thinking.
-People often use LSD to experience a “trip,” an altered state marked by sensory and emotional changes.
-However, this state can quickly turn into a “bad trip,” marked by anxiety, paranoia, and intense visual disturbances.
+People often use acid to experience a “trip,” an altered state marked by sensory and emotional changes.
+However, these trips can quickly turn negative, leading to overwhelming anxiety, paranoia, and visual distortions.

 Effects of LSD